Healthy Zucchini Muffins are easy to make in one bowl and super delicious! They are light, fluffy and moist muffins loaded with flecks of zucchini!

 Store: Store muffins on a counter covered with linen towel or in a ventilated container for 1-2 days.
 After I recommend to freeze them.

 Freeze: Bake and cool muffins completely.
-Place in resealable plastic bag, let the air out as you are sealing, and freeze for up to 3 months.
+Place in resealable plastic bag, let the air out as you are sealing, and store in the freezer for up to 3 months.
 Thaw on a counter for a few hours.

 Storage Tip